woz-u/DS-Student-Resources/DS104-Data-Wrangling-and-Visualization/DS104-Syllabus.md

 # DS104 Data Wrangling and Visualization

-Course Description: The Data Visualization course is designed to help students understand that the heavy lifting in any analysis happens before the analytical procedure starts.
-Data wrangling is the process of changing the structure and format of raw data until the data are compatible with sometimes rigid requirements for analysis.
-Data wrangling also includes a quick sanity check of data quality.
+Course Description: The Data Visualization course is designed to help students understand that the vast majority of work in any analysis happens before the analytical procedure starts.
+Data wrangling is the process of changing the structure and format of raw data until the data is compatible with (sometimes) rigid requirements for analysis.
+Data wrangling also includes a quick check of data quality.
 Data Visualization will give students an understanding and appreciation of the power in representing data graphically.

 <hr style="border: 0; height: 1px; background-image: linear-gradient(to right, rgba(0, 0, 0, 0), rgba(0, 0, 0, 0.75), rgba(0, 0, 0, 0));"/>